 This drink is sweetened with sugar-free caramel and chocolate syrup.
 Picking skim milk and skipping the whipped cream brings the calories down even lower.

 Medium (17 oz.) with skim milk, no whipped cream = 130 calories, 1 g fat, 18 g sugars

 *Not into sugar-free syrups?
 Try a coffee with steamed skim milk (45 calories).
 Even if you add a packet or two of sugar, you'll still come in under 100 calories.

 Espresso plus chocolate with milk is creamy and delicious, but a little costly on the calorie front.
 Medium (16 oz.) with whole milk and whipped cream = 448 calories, 25 g fat, 37 g sugars

-Again, choosing nonfat milk, skipping the topping and opting for a sugar-free version more than cuts the calories in
+Again, choosing nonfat milk, skipping the topping and opting for a sugar-free version more than cuts the calories in half.

 Medium (16 oz.) with nonfat milk and no whipped cream = 195 calories, 0 g fat, 20 g sugars

 *Prefer to avoid artificial sweeteners?
 Try an iced mocha-cold drinks generally have fewer calories (because of the ice).
 Medium (16 oz.) with nonfat milk and no whipped cream = 191 calories, 1 g fat, 32 g sugars

 Once-in-a-while treat: Au Bon Pain's Caramel Macchiato